Zirmith/Luminous-Api/README.md

 **Q: What should I do if I encounter "HWID state: not_found" error?**
 A: If you encounter the "HWID state: not_found" error, you can follow these steps to resolve it:

-1.Open the Luminous VR application.
+- 1. Open the Luminous VR application.
-2.Go to the menu and select "Cache."
+- 2. Navigate to the menu and locate the "Cache" option.
+- 3. Click on "Cache" to expand the submenu.
-3.Click on "Clear HWID Status Cache" to clear the cache.
+- 4. Within the submenu, select "Clear HWID Status Cache" to initiate the cache clearing process.
-4.Restart the application.
+- 5. Wait for the cache to be cleared.
+This may take a few moments.
+- 6. Once the cache is cleared, restart the Luminous VR application.
-5.This should resolve the "HWID state: not_found" error and allow you to proceed.
+- 7. After the restart, the "HWID state: not_found" error should be resolved.

+By clearing the HWID status cache, you are refreshing the stored data related to your hardware identification (HWID) status.
+This allows the application to retrieve the updated and accurate information, eliminating the "not_found" error state.

+If the error persists after following these steps, you may need to reach out to the Luminous VR support team for further assistance and troubleshooting.
+They will be able to provide you with specific guidance based on your situation.

 ![HWID state: not_found](https://raw.githubusercontent.com/Zirmith/Luminous-Api/main/images/Screen%20Shot%202023-06-26%20at%207.10.02%20AM.png)